zentrocdot/ComfyUI-Simple_QR_Codes/README.md

 <p align="justify">One idea I have since discarded is the ability to
 invert the created images.
 Especially with the QR code with logo, this idea no longer makes sense.</p>

+The node is supplied with everything needed to work with each node.

 ## Node Preview